hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 * `tags` - The map of tags assigned to the Healthcare Fhir Service.

 ---
-An `identity` block supports the following:
+An `identity` block exports the following:

 * `type` The type of identity used for the Healthcare Fhir service.

-Possible values are `SystemAssigned`.
+* `principal_id` - The Principal ID associated with this System Assigned Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this System Assigned Managed Service Identity.

 ---
 A `cors_configuration` block supports the following: